cogini/elixir-deploy-template/README.md

   have, e.g. to share access.

-See [the documentation for the role](https://galaxy.ansible.com/cogini/users/) for more details about options, e.g. defining user keys instead of relying on GitHub.
+See [the documentation for the role](https://galaxy.ansible.com/cogini/users/) for more details about options, e.g. using ssh keys from files instead of relying on GitHub.

-Execute the playbook to set up the users:
+Execute this playbook to set up the user accounts:

 ```shell
 ansible-playbook -u root -v -l elixir-deploy-template playbooks/manage-users.yml -D
 ```
 See comments in `playbooks/manage-users.yml` for other ways to do the initial bootstrap.

-Do initial server setup (currently minimal):
+Do initial server setup:

 ```shell
 ansible-playbook -u $USER -v -l web-servers playbooks/setup-web.yml -D
 ```

 In this command, `web-servers` is the group of servers.
 Ansible allows you to work on groups of servers simultaneously.
 Configuration tasks are written to be idempotent, so we can run the playbook against all our servers and it will make whatever changes are needed to get them up to date.

-Set up the app (create app dirs, etc.):
+Set up the app (create app dirs, etc.).

 ```shell
 ansible-playbook -u $USER -v -l web-servers playbooks/deploy-template.yml --skip-tags deploy -D
 ```
+You can customize locations with vars in `playbooks/deploy-template.yml`.

 At this point, the web server is set up, but we still need to build and deploy the app code.

 ## Set up the build server

+We need to build the release on the same architecture as it will run on.
-The build server can be the same as the web server.
+In this case, the build server is the same as the web server.

-Set up the server, mainly ASDF:
+Set up the server, mainly installing ASDF:

 ```shell
 ansible-playbook -u $USER -v -l build-servers playbooks/setup-build.yml -D